Yedomon/plastomics101/README.md

 My topic of the day was how to extract intron and intergenic specaer for the phylogenetic tree construction?

-I got a good discussion on that [here](http://seqanswers.com/forums/archive/index.php/t-23949.html).
+I got a good discussion on that [here](http://seqanswers.com/forums/archive/index.php/t-23949.html) or [here](http://seqanswers.com/forums/showthread.php?t=23949).
 It is retained that GFF-ex is very nice to do that job.
-Get the tool here(http://bioinfo.icgeb.res.in/gff/gffdownloads/).
-How to install  and run here(http://bioinfo.icgeb.res.in/gff/gffdownloads/README_GFF_v2.3.txt)
+Get the tool [here](http://bioinfo.icgeb.res.in/gff/gffdownloads/).
+How to install  and run [here](http://bioinfo.icgeb.res.in/gff/gffdownloads/README_GFF_v2.3.txt)

 I will give a try soon.